decidim/decidim/decidim-initiatives/README.md

 The user must then edit their initiative and click the "Send for technical validation" button, which looks greyed out but can be clicked.
-Then it's sent to the site admins to review, and if they're happy they can publish the initiative.
+Then it's sent to the site admins to review; once reviewed they can publish the initiative.

 At that point the initiative will display on the site.